Keynb23/E-Com-App1/README.md

+redo test.
+2 unit and 1 integration test, then you pass

 -------------------------------------------------E-commerce Application-----------------------------------------------------------------|
 This project is a modern e-commerce front-end.
 It's built with React, Redux Toolkit, React Router, Firebase, and React Query.
 The app lets users browse products, manage a shopping cart, handle accounts, and (for admins) manage products.